18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 GSA schedule against the pricing form contained in Attachment B. TTS seeks additional discounts off quoter’s current GSA Schedule pricing.

-**Contractor Teaming Arrangements (CTA) are permitted.
+**Contractor Teaming Arrangements (CTA) or teaming agreement with a prime GSA schedule holder are permitted.
 CTA partners must also have a GSA schedule.
 If the quoter intends to team, a CTA is required by the closing date and time of the RFQ.
 However, a fully executed CTA will be formalized at time of award.
-Awardees are responsible in ensuring their CTA partner fully understands the terms and conditions of the BPA and the reporting requirements required by the CTA partner. **
+Awardees are responsible in ensuring their CTA partner fully understands the terms and conditions of the BPA and the reporting requirements required by the CTA partner.**

 **Note: Subsidiary, parent of affiliate companies performing work on this requirement terms and pricing must adhere to the prime contractor’s